Anambah House

-Anambah House is a heritage-listed residence at Anambah Road, Anambah, City of Maitland, New South Wales, Australia.
+Anambah House is a heritage-listed residence at Anambah Road, Anambah, a suburb of Maitland in the Hunter region of New South Wales, Australia.
 It was designed by J. W. Pender and built from 1889 to 1906.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Anambah House was built in 1889 by the wealthy grazier J. K. Mackay for his son William.
 It was designed by architect J. W Pender of Maitland.
 Architectural drawings exist but they do not indicate a garden layout.
 This family is thought to have owned properties in Queensland which may have been the source of the bottle tree, often associated with droving, and the lacebark trees.
 Oral history sources suggest that cattle drives from Queensland properties terminated at the Anambah property before going to the Sydney markets.
 Early photos show the established carriage loop, formal garden beds filled with flowers set in the lawn and the tennis court.
 Over time the layout has become simplified.
 The courtyard garden was established by the present owners and the brick-edged carriage loop was re-surfaced during the filming of the movie "Country Life" in 1993.
 The tennis pavilion and a tree house were installed at this time.

 The original grantee, George Cobb's daughter Mary, married Francis White of Edinglassie in 1853 and 4 of their children were born at Anambah (in the earlier house.)
 These children later established Belltrees at Scone.
 The Mackay family bought both Anambah & Minimbah (at Singleton) from the Cobbs in the 1870s and built both the present Anambah and Minimbah houses.
 They also owned Redleaf House in Woollahra (now Woollahra Council Chambers).
 The Mackay family are descendants of Duncan Forbes Mackay, Superintendent of Prisons and Public Works in Newcastle in 1827, who settled at Dungog.
 Various famous people have stayed in the house, including Dame Nellie Melba (c.
 1908) & the Governors the Earl of Dudley and Lord Gowrie.
 In the 1950s Anambah was the home of Hal Lashwood, one of the greats of Australian radio, and during this period radio entertainers such as Roy Rene (Mo) & Jack Davey stayed in the house.